 storage

-Eliminating the I/O blender: The promise of flexible data placement
+Eliminating the I/O blender for flexible data placement

 Flexible data placement (FDP) is a possible forthcoming feature of the NVMeTM specification that has been proposed by Google and Meta.1 The purpose of this feature is to reduce the write amplification (WA) when multiple applications are writing, modifying and reading data on the same device.2 Benefits of reduced WA for these companies come in the form of more usable capacity and potentially a longer useful life for each device.